gittogethers/luanda/README.md

 * **Follow us on social media:** (Add links to Twitter, etc., if applicable)
 * **Join our community discussions:** (Add link if using Discord/Slack/etc.)

-Let's build a stronger open-source community in Bengaluru, together!
+Let's build a stronger open-source community in Angola, together!